 We will also have terrific stories from panels of local tellers, stories just for children, a beautiful quilt display, a marketplace, and information tables from many area organizations and programs.

 Please join us!

-Tickets may be purchased in advance through Eventbrite with credit card or check or by mail (send check written to Georgia Mountain Storytelling Festival to Dr. Ruth Looper, Young Harris College, 1 College Street, Young Harris, GA 30582).
+THROUGH MARCH 24, tickets may be purchased via Eventbrite with credit card or check or by mail (send check written to Georgia Mountain Storytelling Festival to Dr. Ruth Looper, Young Harris College, 1 College Street, Young Harris, GA 30582).

-Tickets may also be purchased with cash or check at the event.
+AFTER MARCH 24, tickets may be purchased with cash or check at the event.

 WHERE TO GET MORE INFORMATION

 Find biographies of the storytellers on www.yhc.edu/storytelling now, and look for a schedule, lodging options, and a parking map shortly.
 Follow us on Facebook under Georgia Mountain Storytelling Festival.
 Email firstname.lastname@example.org or call 706-379-5136 (Dr. Ruth Looper) with questions.

 This project is supported in part by an award from the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.

 FESTIVAL SCHEDULE (DRAFT):